TimJMartin/Magic-GDAL/4. Raster Data/README.md

 You can see that the raster has been clipped to our NationalParks.shp polygon. **HOWEVER** we have a weird output where we now have a blue area where data used to be.

-You can definitivley set this area to no data by running
+You can definitively set this area to no data by running

 ```gdalwarp -srcnodata 0 -dstnodata 0 -cutline NationalParks.shp SU.tif SU_DSTNODATA_9.tif -s_srs EPSG:27700 -t_srs EPSG:27700 -co COMPRESS=LZW```